Minnesota United signs Emanuel Reynoso to three-year contract extension with option for 2026

 The Loons still could finish in fourth place and earn a first-round home playoff game — or they could miss the playoffs altogether.

-Heath made Reynoso one of his 12 coach's picks for August's MLS All-Star Game played at Allianz Field and has always maintained he is a MVP talent if only he scores as much as he creates for others.
+Heath made Reynoso one of his 12 coach's picks for August's MLS All-Star Game played at Allianz Field and has always maintained he is a MVP talent if only he would score as many goals as he creates for teammates.

 "I know what the reputation of Rey is outside the club, within the league," Heath said.
 "We're just pleased he has committed the main part of his career to us and now we have to build around him, to put the right pieces that will allow him to flourish.
 That's what the aim will be over the next few years."